 Who can participate in sessions?

-Parents, caregivers, siblings, grandparents, babysitters/nannies, & more!
+Parents, educational professionals, caregivers, siblings, grandparents, babysitters/nannies, & more!
 Our unique family-centered Parent Training model allows our Board Certified Behavior Analysts (BCBAs) to work directly with the child/client, while also interacting with parents or caregivers to answer their questions, discuss their concerns, and teach them effective behavioral strategies.